intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 The RSAB shall keep a public record of its proceedings, including minutes of all meetings and a record of all decisions.

-The RSAB SHALL announce plans and agendas for their meetings on the RFC Editor website and by email to the RSWG at least a week before such meetings.
-The meetings SHALL be open for public attendance and the RSAB MAY consider allowing open participation.
-If the RSAB needs to discuss a confidential matter in Executive Session, that part of the meeting SHALL be private to the RSAB, but MUST be noted on the agenda, and MUST be documented in the minutes with as much detail as the confidentiality requirements permit.
+The RSAB shall announce plans and agendas for their meetings on the RFC Editor website and by email to the RSWG at least a week before such meetings.
+The meetings shall be open for public attendance and the RSAB may consider allowing open participation.
+If the RSAB needs to discuss a confidential matter in Executive Session, that part of the meeting shall be private to the RSAB, but must be noted on the agenda, and must be documented in the minutes with as much detail as the confidentiality requirements permit.

-NOTE: Parts of this section address [ISSUE #9](https://github.com/intarchboard/program-rfced-future/issues/9), [ISSUE #38](https://github.com/intarchboard/program-rfced-future/issues/38), [ISSUE #50](https://github.com/intarchboard/program-rfced-future/issues/50), and [ISSUE #53](https://github.com/intarchboard/program-rfced-future/issues/53).
+NOTE: This section is intended to address [ISSUE #9](https://github.com/intarchboard/program-rfced-future/issues/9), [ISSUE #38](https://github.com/intarchboard/program-rfced-future/issues/38), [ISSUE #50](https://github.com/intarchboard/program-rfced-future/issues/50), and [ISSUE #53](https://github.com/intarchboard/program-rfced-future/issues/53).

 ## Process